10 Dog Breed Myths

 1 .Myth: Irish Setters Are Dumb.

 It’s hard to know how this rumor started.
 It could be because of the Irish Setter’s puppyish, clown-like nature.
 Not serious and stoic like some sporting breeds, the Irish Setter likes to goof around.
-The truth is that Irish Setters are intelligent dogs bred to work closely with hunters out in the field.
+The truth is that Irish Setters are highly trainable, intelligent dogs bred to work closely with hunters out in the field.

 2. Myth: Greyhounds Need a Lot of Exercise.